-Making matzo is easy.
-After all, one of the reasons we eat Matzo on Passover is to remind ourselves of the rush of the exodus in which our ancestors carried with them only simple dough that didn’t have time to rise.
-As time was the issue, the preparation must have been quick.
-Today, we share our easy to complete matzo recipe.
+What we learned is that making matzo is easy.
+Actually, it’s simple.
+After all, one of the reasons we eat matzo on Passover is to remind ourselves of the rush of the exodus in which our ancestors carried with them only simple bread that didn’t have time to rise.

 Timing is critical for a successful Passover matzo recipe